 c_rotate(ENTITY* entity, ANGLE* angle, var mode)

-Performs a collision detection of the given entity against its environment while rotating it by the given Euler angle.
-When using the OBB collision system and obstacles are nearby, use this function to rotate an entity rather than directly modifying its angles.
+Performs a collision detection of the given entity against its environment while rotating it by the given Euler angles.
+When the entity has a non-symmetrical collision shape and obstacles are nearby, use this function to rotate an entity rather than directly modifying its angles.
 Otherwise the entity could end up within another object on rotation.

 Parameters: